 Mobility Devices

 The museum’s core and temporary exhibitions are wheelchair accessible.
 A limited number of wheelchairs may be borrowed at the Visitor Services Desk in either building on a first-come, first-served basis.
 Guests are requested to leave a photo ID at the Visitor Services Desk while using Museum wheelchairs.
-Personal walkers, wheelchairs, and scooters are also welcomed.
+Personal mobility devices, including walkers, wheelchairs, and OPDMDs, are welcomed.

 Service Animals